Mun Song-hui

 Mun Song-hui (born 9 January 2002) is a North Korean judoka.
 Mun competed for North Korea at the 2022 Asian Games, which were postponed to 2023, where she earned a silver medal.
-Mun also competed in the 2024 Asian Championships, for which she won a silver medal in the women's 70kg division.
+Mun also competed in the 2024 Asian Championships, for which she won a silver medal in the women's 70 kg division.
 She also represented North Korea at the 2024 Summer Olympics in Paris.